Ali-Rammal1/docker-assignment/README.md

 When all files are ready, we use the command: docker-compose build then docker-compose up

-to check the log files, we need to first access the shell of a container using: docker exec -it <consumer_container_id> sh
+to check the log files, we need to first access the shell of the consumer container using: docker exec -it <consumer_container_id> sh

+To get the consumer container id, use the command docker ps.

-(we get the id from doing docker ps and get the id of the consumer container) Then access the data folder and view the log.txt file: cd \data cat logs.txt
+Then access the data folder and view the log.txt file: cd \data #access data folder cat logs.txt #show the content of logs.txt

 This file is being updated every 5 seconds with a new number, which means that the 2 containers are successfully communicating using a bridge network.